bharathajjarapu/Researchify/README.md

 1. **User Input:** Enter your topic in the text box.
 2. **Web Search:** The app uses Tavily to perform an in-depth web search on the topic.
+3. **PubMed Search:** The app uses PubMed Research Documents to cite the Relavent Information.
+4. **Wikipedia Search:** The app uses Wikipedia Look up things for people, movies, series and information.
-3. **Report Generation:** Groq's LLM takes the search results and crafts a well-structured, NYT-worthy report.
+5. **Report Generation:** Groq's LLM takes the search results and crafts a well-structured, NYT-worthy report.
-4. **Display:** The final report is displayed beautifully in the Streamlit interface.
+6. **Display:** The final report is displayed beautifully in the Streamlit interface.

 ### Code Breakdown